I saw

 on their lips but their hearts are lukewarm.

-You have good reason to be angry,
+You have good reason to be hurt, but

-but, as I said before, you are blind to your anger.
-You have done such a
+that hurt has fallen into anger, and, as I said before, you are blind to your anger.

-good job of hiding it from others that you have hidden it from yourself to
+You have done such a good job of hiding it from others that you have hidden it from

-such an extent that you deny it even exists.
+yourself to such an extent that you deny it even exists.

 Love